 The principal investigator/project manager is the one individual designated by the applicant to provide the scientific and technical direction to a project supported by the funding agreement.
+Only one principal investigator/project manager can be designated to a proposal at any given time.

-For both Phase I and Phase II, the primary employment of the principal investigator must be with the small business firm at the time of award and during the conduct of the proposed project.
+For both Phase I and Phase II, the primary employment of the principal investigator must be with the small business firm or at the single partnering Research Institution at the time of award and during the conduct of the proposed project.
 Primary employment means that more than one-half of the principal investigator's time is spent in the employ of the small business.
 This precludes full-time employment with another organization.

 Occasionally, deviations from this requirement may occur, and must be approved in writing by the contracting officer after consultation with the agency SBIR/STTR Program Manager/Coordinator prior to proposal submission.
-Further, a small business firm may replace the principal investigator on a Phase I award, subject to approval in writing by the contracting officer.
+Further, a small business firm may-replace the principal investigator on a Phase I award, subject to approval in writing by the contracting officer.